 During the winter of 2015, we renovated the 2nd floor (previously used for storage) and stairway and added a roof deck and fire escape.
 Grants from the Paine Foundation, Great Lakes Energy People Fund, and the Community Foundations for Mason and Oceana Counties gave us a great start, and an anonymous matching grant challenge for $50,000 and numerous individual gifts enabled us to finish the work debt-free.
 Our major exhibits upstairs include the Sandcastles Ludrock music stage (with instruments and real-time video of “performances”) and Grandpa’s Farm, brought out of storage.
 We frequently use the music stage for special performances and events even during our off season.
 Our Musical Playground was installed on the roof deck, which was also used for workshops.
 Attendance was again over 23,000.

 In 2016, we replaced flooring on the upper tier of the main floor.
 In our lower level party room, we updated lighting and ceiling tiles and installed donated cabinets and countertop.
 With CFMC financial support, we fixed the roof and the cupola at the front of the building.
 In partnership with the city of Ludington, we received a block grant from the state of Michigan.
 During the summer, all of the brick and stone on the exterior of the building was repaired and tuckpointed with money from the grant and our matching funds.
-There were 60 Discovery Guide assisting staff and adult volunteers.
+There were 60 middle school Discovery Guide assisting staff and adult volunteers.
 Over 300 people attended our Balloon Drop and Stomp on New Year's Eve.

-We currently have a 7 member volunteer board and more than 100 volunteers who work at the museum, build exhibits, and assist with record-keeping, maintenance of exhibits, and programming.
-Each year we also apply for grants that match our current plans and hold fund-raisers to help us realize our long-term goals and capital projects.
+We currently have a 9 member volunteer board and many dedicated volunteers who work at the museum, build exhibits, and assist with record-keeping, maintenance of exhibits, and programming.
+Each year we apply for grants that match our current plans and hold fund-raisers to help us realize our long-term goals and capital projects.
 We are building an endowment within the Community Foundation for Mason County.